 Westgate is the largest surviving medieval gate in England and visitors can still enter the city through its arch as they have done since the mid 1380s.
 However, from late 2011 the city council are consulting on proposals to restrict access to buses and taxis only.
+(Note: not followed up - at present open to all traffic, 2020)

 The first gate was built here between 270-290 AD when the Romans decided to exploit the river as a natural defence.
 In later Anglo-Saxon times the guard chamber above accommodated the church of the Holy Cross.
 In 1379 the Holy Cross church was moved to the adjacent site it now occupies and the the current gate was built as part of the strengthening of the city walls to counter the threat of a French invasion during the Hundred Years War.
 It was partly funded by Archbishop Simon Sudbury, Chancellor of England, who was responsible for raising the punitive Poll Tax to fund the war.
 He was murdered at the Tower of London during the Peasant's revolt against the tax in 1381.
 It was completed in the mid 1380s as the largest of the city's medieval gates and the design, probably by the King's master mason Henry Yevele, included the first gun loops in England.

 In 1453 Henry VI permitted the city to keep a gaol at the Westgate, while Canterbury Castle remained the county gaol.
 The current perpendicular east window was added around 1491 to provide light into the guardhouse.
-Access to the city through the gate was over a drawbridge until the mid 16th century when it was replaced by a substantial twin-arched crossing of Kent ragstone.
+Access to the city through the gate was over a drawbridge until the mid 16th century when it was replaced by a substantial twin-arched crossing of Kentish ragstone.
 In 1648 Oliver Cromwell's Parliamentarians burnt down the wooden gates in response to riots in the city over the banning of Christmas Day, which also led to demolition of the wall from Westgate to the Castle.
 The wooden gates were replaced in 1660 and they continued to be closed at nights until their final removal in 1793 when the wooden cell doors and linings which can still be seen today were also installed.

 Between 1823-29 the prison was deemed inadequate so the remaining short sections of wall attached to the drum towers were removed and the current Pound Lane gaol and the high level connecting bridge were constructed.
 At the same time St Peter's Place was created and the bridge widened to allow an additional route around the gate.
 In 1865 the Victorian Prison Act led to closure of the gaol after only forty years and the Pound Lane gaol was converted to a police station.
 The city council took back Westgate for storage of archives in 1870, opened it to summer visitors in 1878 and as a museum in 1906.
 Pound Lane Police Station was closed in 1965 and East Kent Music school opened there by Ted Heath the following year.

 In 2009 the museum was under threat of closure by the council but funding was provided for two years in order to seek solutions with other organisations.
-As a result Westgate Towers Museum has been re-opened in April 2011 under the directorship of Charles Lambie who has refurbished and extended the museum to include the adjoining former 1830s gaol and a cafe.
+As a result Westgate Towers Museum has been re-opened in April 2011 under the directorship of the late Charles Lambie who has refurbished and extended the museum to include the adjoining former 1830s gaol and a cafe.

 What to see: